 Born on November 21, 1965 in the city of Reykjavík, Icelandic Björk Guðmundsdóttir started her music career at an early age.
 At the age of 11, in 1977, he recorded an album, performing songs by several artists, among them, the Beatles ("Fool on the Hill") and Stevie Wonder ("Your Kiss Is Sweet").

-In 2001, Björk released the album 'Vespertine', an album that featured the use of orchestras and choirs.
-Following were the albums 'Medúlla' (2004) and 'Volta' (2007).
-The artist's eighth studio album - 'Biophilia' - was created as a multimedia project.
+In 2001, Björk released the album Vespertine, an album that featured the use of orchestras and choirs.
+Following were the albums Medúlla (2004) and Volta (2007).
+The artist's eighth studio album, Biophilia, was created as a multimedia project.
 Launched as applications for iPhone and iPad devices, in partnership with Apple.
-'Biophilia' was released in CD format in October 2011.
-In 2015, she released 'Vulnicura'.
-A new album, entitled 'Utopia', came out in 2017.
+Biophilia was released in CD format in October 2011.
+In 2015, she released Vulnicura.
+A new album, entitled Utopia, came out in 2017.
 The singer returned in 2022 with Fossora, her tenth studio album.